Math 140A - Notes

 The quadratic has no real roots: absent complex numbers, the factorization is complete.

-It is far from clear that there exist non-algebraic (or transcendental) numbers, of which e and π are
+It is far from clear that non-algebraic (transcendental) numbers exist: e and π are the most famous.

-the most famous examples.
-These satisfy no polynomial equation with integer coefficients, though
+These satisfy no polynomial equation with integer coefficients, though demonstrating such is tricky.

-Exercises 2.
-1. Describe all the linear equations which correspond to the rational number
+1. Describe all linear equations corresponding to the rational number

 101